Penetration Testing for Healthcare: How to Get Started

 Phishing

-Phishing means that the attackers are sending spoof emails or messages pretending to be a credible source with the aim of tricking people into providing credentials or downloading malware.
-When it comes to healthcare, a common example of such phishing email could be one that is falsely claimed to have originated from the IT department, asking employees to reset their VPN password via a fake portal, and therefore stealing their login.
-Penetration testing may include simulated phishing among social engineering penetration tests.
+Phishing means attackers send spoof emails or messages pretending to be trusted sources.
+They aim to trick people into sharing credentials or downloading malware.
+In healthcare, a phishing email may pretend to come from IT and ask employees to reset VPN passwords on a fake portal.
+This lets attackers steal login credentials.
+Penetration testing can include simulated phishing as part of social engineering tests.

 Information Breaches

-Data breaches and ePHI theft in healthcare typically refer to unauthorized access or theft of electronic protected health information (ePHI).
-This could be via hacking into databases, exfiltrating data through malware, or even insider wrongdoing.
-Penetration testers are trained to think like attackers and attempt to find the same cracks in your defenses.
-A pen test will probe your external network and web applications for common breach vectors and help close any gaps.
+Data breaches and ePHI theft in healthcare mean unauthorized access or theft of electronic protected health information (ePHI).
+Attackers may hack databases, steal data using malware, or act as insiders.
+Penetration testers think like attackers and search for the same weaknesses in your defenses.
+They probe external networks and web applications to find common breach vectors and help close security gaps.

 DDoS Attacks